CodeRreaper69/CodeRreaper69/README.md

 <!-- Summary Section -->
 ## Summary
-- Passionate tech geek with a focus on automation, machine learning, and AI.
+- Passionate tech geek with a focus on automation, machine learning, and AI, Computer Networks.
 - Committed to continuous learning and professional growth.
 - I do a lot of prompt engineering with one constant prompt - "Explain everything you have done till now!"
 - If you can define your problem properly to me, I can refine it for sure!